Explore high-paying careers in clean, high-tech Connecticut manufacturing.

 Source: UMass Miser

-• Connecticut manufacturing workers are, on average, 13.3% more productive than the average U. S. manufacturing worker.
+• On average Connecticut manufacturing workers are 13.3% more productive than the average manufacturing worker across the United States .

 Source: U.S. Bureau of Labor Statistics